sosedoff/rack-revision/README.md

 # Rack::Revision

 Rack::Revision is a quick drop-in component to enable code revision tracking.
-It adds 'X-Revision' header with the code revision from capistrano's REVISION file.
+It adds `X-Revision` header with the code revision from capistrano's REVISION file.

 ## Installation